-After signing in to Citrix Analytics, on the toolbar, go to Settings > Custom Risk Indicators and Policies.
+After signing in to Citrix Analytics, go to Security > Policies > Create Policy.

 From the IF THE FOLLOWING CONDITION IS MET list box, select the default or the custom risk indicator conditions upon which you want an action applied.

 From the THEN DO THE FOLLOWING list, select an action.

 In the Policy Name text box, provide a name and enable the policy using the toggle button provided.